obliviousmonkey1/Random/README.md

    position and explore around it if the player character has disapered.
 The enemy will stay in an ALERTED state for a while and then return back to its NORMAL state.
 If the enemey can still see the player character then they will try and pathfind to the player and attack it.

  > I plan on increasing the enemies diffculty.
 One: based on how much data they can hold and store about the world, what it can do, and the player character.
-Two increase the      size of the states availble to it.
+   Two: increase the size of the states availble to it.
 ```